arviz-devs/GSoD/2021/Application.md

 (that could be for example eventually converted into issues for the community to fix).
 The document should have 5000 characters at the very most.

 Let us know if you have doubts about what constitutes a page.

----
+Only applications from people who perform the task below will be considered.

+## What you can expect from us
+In short an engagged developer community!
+We're very excited to have this help and give you access to our various communication channels, where we'll be happy to answer questions.
+It might take us a day sometimes to get back to you depending on timing, and people sleeps schedules, but we certainly will!

 ---

 # Selection criteria